Meniscus Tear Treatment & Surgery in Singapore

 Signs and symptoms of a Meniscus Tear

 We may hear a “popping” sound when the injury occurs, followed by leg buckling when trying to stand on it, pain and limitation of movement.
 This may indicate a ligament injury.
-Meniscus tear tend to appear concurrently with severe ligamentous injuries
+Meniscus tear tends to appear concurrently with severe ligamentous injuries.

 - sharp pain when bending or extending the knee